Rugrats: Scavenger Hunt

 Rugrats: Scavenger Hunt (known as Rugrats: Treasure Hunt in PAL regions) is a 1999 party video game developed by Realtime Associates and published by THQ for the Nintendo 64.
 The game is based on the Nickelodeon animated television series Rugrats.
 It features the original voices from the Rugrats cast reprising their roles as Tommy Pickles, Chuckie Finster, and Phil and Lil DeVille as well as supporting characters Grandpa Lou, Didi and Stu Pickles, Susie Carmichael, Reptar, and series antagonist Angelica Pickles.

 The game features three game boards: Angelica's Temple of Gloom, which has an Aztec setting; Pirate Treasure Hunt, where the babies scuba dive under water to find hidden treasure near a sunken ship; and Reptar Rally, which is the only stage that changes the babies into dinosaurs, resembling the form of Reptar.
+The game received mixed reviews from critics, who compared it unfavorably with Mario Party.